 Bigger airports, more risk

 Transiting through Chicago was slightly different.
 There were way more people, many of whom were not wearing their masks correctly.
+We’re in the middle of the COVID pandemic, people!

 Many restaurants were open and people were eating side by side, maskless, or lining up at fast-food restaurants really close together.
 I brought my own water and snack, so after a quick trip to the bathroom, I found a secluded area and sat down until my flight was ready to board.